cherttov/godot-dev-console/README.md

   if event.is_action_pressed("ui_cancel"):
     emit_signal("test", "Hello World!");
 ```
-> **Note:** Signal doesn't have to return any value, but if it does, it is shown as a regular output in the OutputBox once the signal is emitted.
+> **Note:** If a signal has parameters (like in the example), they are shown as a regular output in the OutputBox once the signal is emitted.

 ### Using lambdas ###
-Here is my personal example of how to use lambdas with `Dev Console`
+Here is my personal example of how to use lambdas with `DevConsole`
 - Documentation regarding Godot/GDScript [Lambdas](https://docs.godotengine.org/en/latest/tutorials/scripting/gdscript/gdscript_basics.html#lambda-functions)
 ```gdscript
 DevConsole.add_command("sync_stats", func() -> String: